Darya Klishina: Career

 On 15 August 2016, the eve of the long jump event, Klishina's appeal was upheld, allowing her to compete.
 She qualified for the long jump final, finishing ninth.
 For the first time in 20 years, Russian women failed to win an Olympic medal in the long jump.

 Klishina competed as an authorised neutral athlete at the 2017 World Championships in Athletics in London.
 She won the silver medal with a season-best jump of 7.00 metres.

+Personal life

+Since 2013, she has been living and training in the USA.

+Klishina is married.
+She has sons born in 2018 and 2022.